Smurf-IV/FluentAssertions-for-Cpp/README.md

 * Arrays (simple arrays)
 * Pointers (naked pointers only)
 * Any object by reference that supports the equality operator

-Support for more standard library containers, smart pointers, etc is planned.

 Supported Test Frameworks